sakaiproject/sakai/kernel/kernel-impl/src/main/java/org/sakaiproject/content/impl/README.md

 3. **fileconversion.workerthreads**: Again, more a Sakai property.
 The conversion service uses a thread pool and this defaults to 5 workers.

+4. **fileconversion.maxattempts**: Defaults to 5 attempts to send a doc to the server before stopping.
+You may want to set this higher when testing, debugging, or if you have a very unreliable Libre setup.

 ### Supported File Types

 Out of the box, the conversion service supports these file extensions: